Korboal/apl_2/README.md

 Lastly, resampling is done messy.
 Take care of it.
 Maybe you should redo it to be honest.

 Otherwise, comments inside should help understand.
 Hopefully.
 I tried my best to write good code, but it might still be a mess.
 Sorry for that, and good luck!

+**Update 01.10.21:**

+Just realised something.
+I might have messed up a little with the function "ang_sep".
+Please check that it is actually correct.
+I have suspicion that I might have been passing degrees, when I needed to pass radians into it.
+For the purpose of the project, the error seems to be quite small actually (2 mistakes seem to cancel each other out ish).
+Still, it might be nice to check it and fix if there is actually a problem here.